Rahulreza/Rahulreza/README.md

 <h1 align="center">Hi 👋, I'm Md.
 Rahul Reza</h1>
 <h3 align="center">A passionate Flutter App Developer</h3>
-<h4 align = "justify"> A highly skilled software developer with expertise in Android and iOS development using native SDKs, as well as cross-platform frameworks such as Flutter.
-Experienced in creating robust and easily maintainable solutions, with a deep understanding of various programming paradigms, design patterns, and architectural principles.
+<p align = "justify"> An intermediate software developer with expertise in Android and iOS development using native SDKs, as well as cross-platform frameworks such as Flutter.
+Experienced in creating robust and easily maintainable solutions, with a solid understanding of various programming paradigms, design patterns, and architectural principles.
 Specializes in fine-tuning performance to enhance application efficiency and user satisfaction.
 Has collaborated with diverse clients on numerous successful projects, including some of the most popular Islamic apps in Bangladesh.
-Has a deep passion for coding, solving complex problems, and continuous learning.</h4>
+Passionate about coding, solving complex problems, and continuous learning.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rahulreza&label=Profile%20views&color=0e75b6&style=flat" alt="rahulreza" /> </p>